 PLDP changes from Development Planning Program necessitate revisions to developer hand-outs and other informational materials required to facilitate a clear understanding of the new requirements as they relate to: (1) the emphasis on LID; (2) green streets; (3) revised sizing requirements for infiltration controls; (4) source controls; (5) use specific controls; and (6) activity-specific controls.
 This will require a revision to the existing SUSMP and general guidelines for completing SUSMP requirements.
 These materials will be made available as hard copies at the counter.
-Also in the works is uploading these and other materials (including the Los Angeles County's LID Manual and USEPA's green street guidance and Stormwater Best Management Practice Handbook for New Development and Redevelopment prepared by the California Stormwater Quality Association (CASQA).
+Also in the works is uploading these and other materials (including the Los Angeles County's LID Standards Manual and USEPA's Municipal Handbook for Green Streets and the Best Management Practice Handbook for New Development and Redevelopment prepared by the California Stormwater Quality Association).